polijrorg/nextjs-template-ts/README.md

-# Next.js project template with Material UI
+# ✨ NextJS project template with Material UI

 This is a NextJs template for initiate projects!